natanbc/andesite/CONFIGURATION.md

 \* When running on architectures not supported by [jda-nas](https://github.com/sedmelluq/jda-nas), such as ARM or Darwin devices, you must use either `jda` or `nio` for the send system.
 For production, nio is preferred as it doesn't spawn a thread per voice connection.
+The default is changed to nio when running on unsupported architectures.

 ### Singyeong DSN Format